jcburguillo/IPDNet/readme.md

-# IPDNet: Iterated Prisoner’s Dilemma over the network
+# IPDNet: Iterated Prisoner’s Dilemma over Networks

 IPDNet is a free to use open-source Java-based software, developed by [Juan C. Burguillo](https://sites.google.com/site/jcburgui2) to study the iterated prisoner’s dilemma (IPD) over the networks.